Your Top 15 Questions About Writing to the Child You Sponsor, Answered

 1) What should I write about?

-“First of all, don’t worry about whether your letter is too short.
-Sometimes, it may be a three-line-paragraph letter, but it is still very important.
-Children love to hear from their sponsors’ daily activities, holidays, family events and mostly about pets.
+“First of all, don’t worry about whether your letter is too short,” shares Glenda, a tutor from Siguatepeque in Honduras who works with Compassion children.
+“Sometimes, it may be a three-line-paragraph, but it is still very important.
+Children love to hear about their sponsors’ daily activities, holidays, family events — and mostly about pets!

 2) Should I write online or handwrite my letters?

-Get writing straight away by downloading our app or logging into myCompassion>
+Get writing straight away by downloading our app or logging into myCompassion.

 Once your letter arrives, the letter is opened, checked and scanned.
-This means we can send a high quality digital copy straight to the country office where your sponsored child lives, which saves time shipping it internationally.
+This means we can send a high-quality digital copy straight to the country office where your sponsored child lives, which saves time shipping it internationally.

-One of the best ways for your letter to get there ASAP is to use the stationery supplied by Compassion.
-If your letter is on personal stationery, or greeting cards, with a handwritten child and sponsor reference numbers it will be slightly delayed as our staff and volunteers will need to do some manual processing to create a barcode.
+The fastest way to write to your child is to use our app or myCompassion.
+If you’re writing a letter, one of the best ways to ensure it gets there ASAP is to use the stationery supplied by Compassion.
+If your letter is on personal stationery, or greeting cards, with a handwritten child and sponsor reference numbers, it will be slightly delayed as our staff and volunteers will need to do some manual processing.

-When you write please leave the translation boxes blank and please be careful not to write over the perforation.
+When you write, please leave the translation boxes blank and please be careful not to write over the perforation.

-5) What items can I send with my child letters?
+5) What else can I send?

 sorting sponsor letters

-6) Will someone translate my letter?
+6) Will someone translate what I write?

 packing sponsor letters